rawnly/dot-files/README.md

 #### Hyper JS
 You can fund my [`.hyper.js`](terminal-config/Hyper/hyper.js) in [`terminal-config/Hyper`](terminal-config/Hyper)

-> Many people asked me a few times my hyper config in the past.
+Many people asked me a few times my hyper config in the past.
 Sincerely I don't remember it, it's past quite a few time since i moved to iTerm and I've lost my custom configuration (no theme...), however I strongly recommend these 2 plugins (*this is also my current configuration*):

+- [hyper-spotify][hyperspotify]
 - [verminal theme][verminal]
-  - if you want to make verminal look more minimal, see [#19](https://github.com/defringe/verminal/issues/19) or just look at [my config](terminal-config/Hyper/hyper.js)
+  > NOTE: If you want to make verminal look more minimal, see [#19](https://github.com/defringe/verminal/issues/19) or just look at [my config](terminal-config/Hyper/hyper.js)

-- [hyper-spotify][hyperspotify].
 ---

 <br>